tiberna/k8s-voting-example/README.md

 * A front-end web app in Python which lets you vote between two options
 * A [Redis](https://hub.docker.com/_/redis/) queue which collects new votes
-* A .NET Core worker which consumes votes and stores them in…
+* A .NET Core worker which consumes votes and stores them in database
 * A [Postgres](https://hub.docker.com/_/postgres/) database backed by a Docker volume
 * A Node.js webapp which shows the results of the voting in real time